makerdao/community/governance/polls/Amend MIP64 to clarify critical web bounty amount (MIP4c3-SP1) - March 14, 2022.md

 start_date: 2022-03-14T16:00:00
 end_date: 2022-03-17T16:00:00
 ---
-# Amend MIP64 to clarify critical web bounty amount (MIP4c3-SP1) - March 14, 2022
+# Poll: Amend MIP64 to clarify critical web bounty amount (MIP4c3-SP1) - March 14, 2022

 The Governance Facilitators have placed this poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP4](https://mips.makerdao.com/mips/details/MIP4).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, March, 14 at 16:00 UTC.